kilon/EphDoc/introduction/introduction.pier.md

-but I prefer cascades since they are less to type \.
+but I prefer cascades since they are easier to type \.
 You can also use parentheses and cascades for every message including bpy and ops\.

-But bpy and data do not need parentheses or cascades because they are unary and already Pharo knows that are separate messages\.
+But bpy and data do not need parentheses or cascades because they are unary messages and already Pharo knows that are separate messages\.

 So as you see we use  Pharo syntax and yet we execute Python code\.

 Actually Ephestos can be used to execute any regular Python code\.
 Making it possible to use any python library from Pharo and not just Blender\.
 I am creating also a standalone library called Atlas that will allow Pharo to use any kind of Python library without Blender\.

-I am now trying to wrap also more complex python syntax like Python classes and Python functions definitions\.
-I will also implement the ability to send multiple lines of python commands which is useful for things that have long definitions of classes like definitions of blender operator , blender panels etc\.
+Next step is trying to wrap also more complex python syntax like Python classes and Python functions definitions\.
+I will also implement the ability to send multiple lines of python commands which is useful for things that have long definitions of classes like definitions of blender operators , blender panels etc\.
 Using however this existing syntax you can already access all blender properties and blender operators so Ephestos is already very powerful\.

 I hope you found it easy enough to understand, if not , then you can ask any questions by sending me an email at kilon\.alios@gmail\.com